-Felix Akoyam is an ingenious journalist based in Accra, Greater Accra, Ghana, with over five years experience in producing impactful documentaries, features, short stories across radio, television and online
+Felix Akoyam is an ingenious journalist based in Accra, Greater Accra, Ghana, with nearly a decade experience in producing impactful documentaries, features, short stories across radio, television and online.
+My interest cuts across politics, human rights, and social issues.

 A feature that told a story about the predicament of Madam Elizabeth Asantewaa, who was blown up on 6th March 1964, as she was about to present a bouquet, to Dr. Kwame Nkrumah at the Independence anniversary celebration ; she survived but had her leg amputated.
 It highlighted the neglect and pain the woman was going through, 50 years on.
 The story was the most read story on myjoyonline.com for about a week.
 CAL Bank stepped in to support the woman after this report.